 You already know that fried food isn't exactly good for you—but it turns out even a tiny amount could have a lasting effect on your health.
-According to one 2019 study published in the British Medical Journal, women who ate just one serving of fried chicken a week had an 11 percent increased risk of death from cardiovascular disease (the study didn't include men).
+According to a study published in the British Medical Journal, women who ate just one serving of fried chicken a week had an 11 percent increased risk of death from cardiovascular disease (the study didn't include men).

 You let your anger consume you.